wso2/docs-updates/en/docs/updates/continuous-update.md

         The above command will be like ``git checkout v2.6.0.7`` for the latest WSO2 APIM 2.6.0 version.
 <br>

-4. Place the downloaded product pack provided in the `/files/packs` directory.<br>
+4. Store the product pack you've downloaded in the `/files/packs`directory.<br>

 5. Move to the `scripts` directory and run the `update.sh` in the main node.